Toby and Rafe thought they’d fixed the hole in Toby’s ceiling;

 “How much did it cost to repair the roof?”
 I asked.

 “That fixed the bullet hole problem, but he said that’s not what is causing the problem in your mother’s crafts room.”
+Then he told me what the roofer told him might be causing the leak.

 “That’s why I’m going to call the contractor he recommended and see what they’ll charge to check the siding and repair or replace what might be causing the leak.
 I’m going to do that right now.”